rfennell/AzurePipelines/Extensions/Versioning/readme.md

 * ToolPath: The path to the folder containing the files Microsoft.SqlServer.Dac.dll and Microsoft.SqlServer.Dac.Extensions.dll.
 This should be used if these files are not in the default location either C:\Program Files (x86)\Microsoft Visual Studio 12.0\Common7\IDE\Extensions\Microsoft\SQLDB\DAC\120 or C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\Microsoft\SQLDB\DAC\120"

-The VSIX versioner also tasks the following parameters
+The VSIX versioner also takes the following parameters

 * If the versionumber parameter is treated as a version number or a build number (from which the version needs to be extracted)
 * If the discovered version should be trimmed to 2 digit field